Trump-Kim summit set for June 12 in Singapore

-WASHINGTON, D.C.: Donald Trump on Thursday (Friday in Manila) revealed his historic summit with Kim Jong Un—the first-ever between a sitting US president and a North Korean leader—will take place in Singapore on June 12.
+WASHINGTON, D.C.: Donald Trump on Thursday revealed his historic summit with Kim Jong Un – the first-ever between a sitting US president and a North Korean leader – will take place in Singapore on June 12.

 The location and date of the landmark meeting were announced in a presidential tweet just hours after Trump welcomed to the United States three American prisoners released by Pyongyang.